Change Utilities When Moving: The Ultimate Checklist and Guide

 Moving Day Checklist

-Let’s turn our focus to an essential moving checklist for utilities.
+Let’s turn our focus to an essential moving checklist.
 Before you settle into your new space, make sure these critical systems are up and running smoothly.

 Double-check that all utilities have been disconnected at your old home